3DOM-FBK/mesh-optimizer/README.md

 - For each input model, executing the configured sequence of steps (cleaning → remesh → decimate → material → export).
 - Calling Python modules located in the pipelines folder and, if configured, external executables (native remesher).
 - Handling errors and applying retry/skip policies for failed steps.
-- Aggregating results and generating a final report (statistics on triangles, timings, quality).

 ---